YShoji-HEP/BulletinBoard/README.md

 Since `BulletinBoard` was originally designed for debugging purposes, it is assumed that most of the data will be deleted at the end.
 Persistent options (`archive` and `dump`) have been added for a more extensive use such as data taking.
 The advantages of not making it persistent by default are (i) holding data in memory makes read/write speeds faster, (ii) metadata of the archive becomes smaller and (iii) data can be more easily deleted before archiving.
 #### Why not other object storages or databases?
 Especially for debugging, storage may receive large amounts of small data and thus in-memory databases are ideal.
 However, it may also receive large data like a few hundred MiB, and such data should be stored in files. `BulletinBoard` uses a hybrid backend of memory and file to solve this problem.
-It also provides persistence options, which are useful for data taking.
+Also, the `BulletinBoard` will not return a response if it is not needed.
+Thus, it can handle very frequent data flows.